return42/sphkerneldoc/linux_src_doc/lib/rhashtable_c.rst

 Description
 -----------

 Finish a hash table walk.
+Does not reset the iterator to the start of the hash table.

 .. _`rhashtable_init`: